jameshfisher/jameshfisher.com/_posts/2017-03-13-openssl-dgst.md

   - programming
   - cli
 taggedAt: '2024-03-26'
+summary: >-
+  Create message digests using the `openssl dgst` command, specifying the hash algorithm (e.g. `-sha512`) and optionally signing with a shared password using `-hmac`.
 ---

 The `openssl` tool has a `dgst` command which creates message digests.
 Here's an example: